-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE FISCAL YEAR ENDED DECEMBER 31, 2019

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROM TO

-Commission File Number 000-27701

-HEALTHSTREAM, INC.

-(Exact name of registrant as specified in its charter)

-Tennessee

-(State or other jurisdiction of incorporation or organization)

-500 11th Avenue North, Suite 1000

-Nashville, Tennessee

-(Address of principal executive offices)

-(Registrant's telephone number, including area code) Securities Registered Pursuant To Section 12(b) Of The Act:

-Title of each class Common Stock (Par Value \$0.00) Trading Symbol(s) HSTM Name of each exchange on which registered Nasdaq Global Select Market

-(I.R.S.
-Employer Identification No.)

-(Zip Code)

-Securities Registered Pursuant To Section 12(g) Of The Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 of 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗵

-Non-accelerated filer \Box

-Smaller reporting company \Box

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵
+\boxtimes ANNUAL REPORT PURSUANT TO SE CCTION 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 FOR TH E FISCAL YEAR ENDED DECEMBER R 31, 2020 OR TRANSITION REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission File Number 000-27701 H IEALTHSTREAM, IN (Exact name of registrant as specified in its charter) C. Tennessee (State or other jurisdiction of incorporation or organization) 62-1443555 (I.R.S.
+Employer Identification No.) 500 11th Avenue North, Suite 100 Nashville, Tennessee (Address of principal executive offices) 0 37203 (Zip Code) (615) 301-3100 (Registrant's telephone number, including area code) ities Registered Pursuant To Section 12(b) Of Th e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock (Par Value \$0.00) HSTM Nasdaq Global Select Market Securities Ro egistered Pursuant To Section 12(g) Of T he Act: None Indic eate by check mark if the registrant is a well-kn own seasoned issuer, as defined in Rule 40 5 of the Securities Act.
+Yes □ No ⊠ Indic eate by check mark if the registrant is not requi red to file reports pursuant to Section 13 of 15(d) of the Act.
+Yes □ No ☒ 1934 shorter period that the registrant was requi- ection 13 or 15 (d) of the Securities Exchange Act of red to file such reports), and (2) has been subject to 405 Data File required to be submitted pursuant to Rule ch shorter period that the registrant was required to or an as of "large accelerated filer," "accelerated non-accelerated filer, a smaller reporting company, filer," "smaller reporting company," and "emerging Large accelerated filer Accelerated filer Non-accelerated file Smaller reporting company □ Emer ging growth company □ emerging growth company, indicate by check new or revised financial accounting standards p e the extended transition period for complying with a change Act. \square conti ment's assessment of the effectiveness of its internal (262(b)) by the registered public accounting firm that Indic cate by check mark whether the registrant is a s hell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠

-The aggregate market value of the Common Stock issued and outstanding and held by non-affiliates of the Registrant, based upon the closing sales price for the Common Stock on the Nasdaq Global Select Market on June 30, 2019 was \$671.1 million.
+The aggregate market value of the Common Stock issued and outstanding and held by non-affiliates of the Registrant, based upon the closing sales price for the Common Stock on the Nasdaq Global Select Market on June 30, 2020 was \$565.2 million.
 All executive officers and directors of the registrant have been deemed, solely for the purpose of the foregoing calculation, to be "affiliates" of the registrant.

-As of February 24, 2020, there were 32,379,741 shares of the Registrant's common stock outstanding.
+As of February 22, 2021, there were 31,493,677 shares of the Registrant's common stock outstanding.